 Our New Narrative Innovators Lab

-by Adam Luna, Vice President for Program Strategy and Impact, The Opportunity Agenda
+by Adam Luna, The Opportunity Agenda

 Many communications strategies tend to focus on the next campaign or the next policy fight.
 We take for granted that people already care, and we set out to construct messages to win the day – even if those messages might do more harm than good for what we want to achieve in the long run.

 Instead, we can strategize for a long-term view of the big change we want to see.
 We can tap into storylines and experiences that already make sense to people.
 And we can activate the full potential of the arts and creativity in our communities to help people see a world that many of us can’t yet imagine.